-How To Add, Delete And Grant Sudo Privileges To Users In Linux
+Add, Delete And Grant Sudo Privileges To Users In Ubuntu - OSTechNix

-This tutorial explains how to add, delete and grant Sudo privileges to users in Linux operating systems.
-The steps provided below are tested in Ubuntu 20.04 LTS edition.
-However, the steps are same on other distributions such as Arch Linux, Debian, Fedora, CentOS, RHEL, openSUSE etc. Before getting into the topic, let us see what is sudo and its benefits.
+This tutorial explains how to add, delete and grant Sudo privileges to users in Ubuntu Linux operating system.
+The guide is officially tested on Ubuntu 22.04 and 20.04 LTS editions.
+However, the steps provided below are same for other Ubuntu-based distributions such as Pop!_OS.

+Before getting into the topic, let us see what is sudo and its benefits.

-In Linux and Unix operating systems, there is a special user named root.
-The root user can do anything and everything in a Unix-like system.
-Using root user for the day to day activities can be dangerous and not recommended.
+Using root user for the day to day activities can be dangerous and it is not recommended.
 One wrong command can destroy the whole system!
-This is where the “sudo” comes in help.
-It allows the authorized users to perform tasks with root-level privileges, even if they don’t know the root user password.
-This is why it is important to create a regular user and add him to sudo user group to perform administrative tasks whenever necessary.
+This is where the "sudo" comes in help.

+Sudo allows the authorized users to perform tasks with root-level privileges, even if they don't know the root user password.

+This is why it is important to create a regular user and add him to sudo user group to perform administrative tasks.
 Hence, this user can act as both regular user and administrative user when running commands prefixed with sudo.

-- The root password need not to be shared with other users.
+- You don't have to share the root password with other users.

 - The users' need not to know the root user password to perform administrative tasks.